MyTB444/2D-Platformer-Final-Year-Project/diary.md

 Enemies now have a field of view.
 Archers attack based on their fow.
 They also have a distance variable based on jack location.
 They can now attack in an angle, and always attack towards jack.
 The background is updated, map is expanded.
 -15/02/2025
 We now have a goblinminiboss.
 It has two separate attacks.
 The fighting arena inside the new map is also implemented.
 Overall enemy AI is improved.
+-16/02/2025
+I now have a detailed boss fight.
+I also want one of my levels to be movement based.
+I have started working on the cloud map and added many traps around.I will implement an inventory system and add double jump boots as the reward of this map.